PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 Watch the progress bar in the IDE and look for success with the message "Done uploading" in the blue status bar.

 Open a terminal to the COM port of the DUT and set for appropriate BAUD rate.
-Press the reset switch on the DUT and the LCD display should display a message.
+Press the reset switch on the DUT and the LCD should display a message.
 The terminal should display a boot message too.
 This example is of a RealTerminal connected to the DUT.

   ![DUT_TerminalBoot.gif](DUT_TerminalBoot.gif)